microsoft/code-with-engineering-playbook/docs/continuous-integration/markdown-linting/README.md

 Most projects start with spikes, where developers and analysts produce lots of documentation.

-But sometimes, these documents don't have a standard and each one write them accordingly with their preference.
+Sometimes, these documents don't have a standard and each one write them accordingly with their preference.
 Add to that the time a reviewer will spend confirming grammar, searching for typos or non-inclusive language.

-This pipeline addresses that!
+This pipeline helps address that!

 ## The Pipeline